Generic Name:morphine sulfate controlled-release tablets: MS Contin

 Tell your doctor if you are pregnant.
 Morphine may cause life-threatening addiction and withdrawal symptoms in a newborn.

 Do not drink alcohol.
 Dangerous side effects or death can occur when alcohol is combined with MS Contin.

 Before using MS Contin

-Do not use MS Contin if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
-A dangerous drug interaction could occur, leading to serious side effects.
+Do not use MS Contin if you have used an MAO inhibitor in the past 14 days.
+A dangerous drug interaction could occur.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-To make sure you can safely take MS Contin, tell your doctor if you have any of these other conditions:
+To make sure MS Contin is safe for you, tell your doctor if you have:

 How should I use MS Contin?

 Morphine may be habit-forming, even at regular doses.
 Take MS Contin exactly as prescribed by your doctor.
 MISUSE OF NARCOTIC PAIN MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.

 Follow all directions on your prescription label.
 Morphine can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
 Never take MS Contin in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.